ispolkom/muntyan-photonics.su/INTELLECTUAL_PROPERTY.md

 #### Prohibited:

-* Commercial use without explicit written permission.
+* Commercial use without written consent of the author or their legal successors (heirs)
 * Distortion, renaming, or removal of authorship.
 * Use for purposes contrary to humanitarian and scientific ethics.